urbit/azimuth/docs/constitution.md

 **Result:**
 - Sets the child's parent to be the parent ship.
-- Unsets the child's escape.
+- Deactivates the child's escape.

 ### Reject